 Following an evaluation of the different alternatives to remove or treat phosphorus released from lake sediments, hypolimnetic withdrawal was selected as the preferred method of treatment.
-Hypolimnetic withdrawal has been successfully used to reduce TP concentration in various lakes, mainly in Europe, but has never been attempted in Alberta.
-Two different designs for the Pine Lake system were prepared and evaluated and, following public notice and licensing, the system was installed in September 1998.
+Hypolimnetic withdrawal has been successfully used to reduce TP concentration in various lakes, mainly in Europe, but had never been attempted in Alberta.
+Two different designs for the Pine Lake system were prepared and evaluated, and following public notice and licensing, the system was installed in September 1998.

-The system at Pine Lake consists of a weir that maintains head and regulates lake level, and a gravity-fed pipeline that withdraws cool, phosphorus-rich water from near the bottom of the lake (called the hypolimnion) of the south basin and discharges through a vault with control valves to a stilling basin on Ghostpine Creek.
-Locations and other details on the projects and results of water quality sampling to 2001 are in Sosiak (2002).
+The system at Pine Lake consists of a weir that regulates the lake's water level, and a gravity-fed pipeline that withdraws cool, phosphorus-rich water from near the lakebed in the deep south basin of the lake.
+This hypolimnetic water is discharged through a vault with control valves to a stilling basin on Ghostpine Creek.

-This report presents results of an update of volunteer sampling of Pine Lake in 2008.
 The Lakewatch sampling program is designed to monitor changes in water quality in Pine Lake following the completion of watershed and lake projects in 1998.
-Although the Alberta government sampled individual sub-basins of Pine Lake prior to 2003, key variables were seldom significantly different among sub-basins (Sosiak 2002).
-Accordingly, Lakewatch volunteers collected a single euphotic zone composite sample from the entire lake on each sampling date during June to September starting in 2003.
+Although the Alberta government sampled individual sub-basins of Pine Lake prior to 2003, key variables were seldom significantly different among sub-basins, so Lakewatch volunteers collected a single euphotic zone composite sample from the entire lake on each sampling date during June to September starting in 2003.
 This change also ensured a consistent sampling approach was used throughout Lakewatch.
-This report consists of a comparison of 2008 results to data collected by the Alberta government and Lakewatch since 1978.
-The composite sampling was supplemented by meter measurements of temperature, dissolved oxygen, conductivity, and pH throughout the water column, at the same location sampled previously in the middle basin of Pine Lake.
+This report presents results from volunteer sampling of Pine Lake in 2008 and 2009, compared to data collected by the Alberta government and Lakewatch since 1978.